Introduction – What is it all about

 Or even better?

-Anyway, whatever it finally would be, a big part of the path will be COMMON for ANY project.
-And I am inviting You to join me in this route.
-The idea and purpose of these notes – to build practically usable Base for a Real Commercial Project from scratch.
+Anyway, whatever the final result may be, a significant part of the journey is common to any project.
+I am inviting you to join me on this path.
+The purpose of these notes is to build a practically usable foundation for a real commercial project, starting from nothing.

 Ready?
 Then let’s go!
 But where?
 Let’s pick direction first.

-Platform: Android, iPhone, PC, Mac, Xbox, what else?
-Instead of choosing one I wanted to try cross-platform.
-For beginning I'm planning to focus on PC/Windows and Android.
-If such cross-platform (mobile + desktop) will work, then all other platforms - by analogy.
+Platform: Android, iOS, PC, Mac, Xbox—where to begin?
+Instead of choosing one, I wanted to try cross-platform.
+To start, I am planning to focus on Windows and Android.
+If such combination (desktop + mobile) will work, the other platforms will follow by analogy.

-Programming language: C++, Java, C#, Objective-C, Kotlin, Python, Rust, Swift, the list goes on...
-But again, our cross-platform requirement leaves us with a single classic option – C++.
+Programming language: C++, Java, C#, Objective-C, Kotlin, Python, Rust, Swift… the list goes on.
+But again, our cross-platform requirement leaves us with a single classic undisputed option: C++.

 IDE: